Come now, you rich, weep and howl for your miseries which are coming upon you.

 My brethren, if any among you strays from the truth and one turns him back,

-If any among you strays.
+(b) If any among you strays.
 Those who wander can be brought back onto the right path.
 This is good news for anyone who has lost their way.

 let him know that he who turns a sinner from the error of his way will save his soul from death and will cover a multitude of sins.